Skip to main content

 Some patients do not.
 Some feel quite nervous going to see their OB/GYN or midwife and need to express their concerns and get reassurance that everything is normal and okay.
 Some patients go through their pregnancies completely confident, without bringing the emotions of their infertility experience with them.

 Expect that you will be somewhere on that spectrum and that your experience with your new provider may slide around a little.
-Some appointments you will feel confident and relaxed about.
-Some you may not.
+Some appointments you will feel confident and relaxed.
+Some appointments you may not.

-Give yourself a break, and know that no matter how you're feeling, it's okay.
-Share if you want to share, and don’t share if you don’t feel comfortable.
+Give yourself a break, and know that no matter how you're feeling - it's all okay.
+Share what you want to share with your OB/GYN or midwife, but don’t feel compelled to if you aren't comfortable.

-If you have a normal, non-high-risk pregnancy, you’ll typically see your OB/GYN or midwife on a schedule that looks something like this:
+If you have a typical, non-high-risk pregnancy, you’ll usually see your OB/GYN or midwife on a schedule that looks something like this:

 The frequency of your appointments during pregnancy will of course depend on your individual situation, but this may help give you a sense of what to expect!